maticnetwork/whitepaper/README.md

   - One way to prevent DDoS is to check state validation when user submits the transaction (before tx goes to pending pool)
   - Node must handle state check validation part while accepting transactions.
 If any node decides to skip this implementation, other nodes will ignore all future transactions from particular node.

+13. Exit
+  - As we mentioned in #2, we only use exit procedure when a checkpoint doesn't signed by enough checkpoint-stakers as anomary handling.
+Otherwise it is normal system hence we always able to use "Simple Fast Withdrawal"-esque construction (a.k.a.
+Matic Withdrawal Bridge).

+  - As we mentioned in #2, when the checkpoint-stakers are Byzantine, Matic will go to "withdraw only mode".
+It means Matic doesn't need Mass Exit as Plasma security model.
+When Tx-chain's Delegates are Byzantine, the Ceremony will be and it is seamless than "withdraw only mode".
+This 2 phase construction is virtue of Matic's simple and seamless philosophy.

 # Future Research Directions {#future}